 Nevertheless, many providers offer suitable routers that customers can buy or rent for the duration of their contract when they order a new tariff.
 Providers will then offer support for these devices.

-In Germany, you can easily bundle TV services with your internet tariff
+In Germany, you can easily bundle TV services with your internet tariff.

 There are multiple ways to receive TV services in Germany.